FMOT, SMOT, ZMOT…WTF?

-FMOT, SMOT, ZMOT…WTF?
-The first three acronyms are from the lexicon of “shopper marketing”, the last one a humble retailer’s exasperated “what the?” response.
+The first three acronyms are from the lexicon of “shopper marketing,” the last one a humble retailer’s exasperated “what the?” response.
 What does it all mean?
 And to use another truncation, is shopper marketing just so much BS from a bunch of (likely) MBA’s?

-I’ve spent a lot of time over the last couple of years pondering that question.
-And this is the conclusion I’ve come to; while “shopper” (as the discipline is popularly known), is certainly full of snake oil salesmen, it does have some genuine remedies for retail.
+I’ve been asked that question many times over the last few years.
+And my answer is that, while “shopper” (as the discipline is popularly known) has its fair share of snake oil salesmen, it does have some genuine remedies for retail.

-Ken Barnett, Global CEO of Mars Advertising, a US shopper agency, says that “there are only three objectives for path-to-purchase marketing: (to get) on the list, in the cart and in the heart.”
-To expand upon that quote, how do you ensure that your brand is front-of-mind in the first place, that the customer is directed to the right point of purchase, that they actually put your product in their basket (whether that is in-store or online) and finally feel good about the experience afterwards?
+Ken Barnett, Global CEO of Mars Advertising, a US-based shopper agency, says that “there are only three objectives for path-to-purchase marketing: (to get) on the list, in the cart and in the heart.”
+To expand upon that quote, how do you ensure that your brand is front-of-mind in the first place for shoppers, that the customer is directed to the right point of purchase, that they actually put your product in their basket (whether it’s in-store or online), and finally feel good about the experience afterwards?

-Beyond the buzzwords, really effective shopper marketing is simply about understanding and influencing a shopper’s behaviour in order to make a sale.
+Beyond the buzzwords, really effective shopper marketing is simply about understanding and influencing a shopper’s behavior in order to make a sale and build a relationship.
 And it’s applying some process and science to what many retailers (certainly the great merchants) have always done intuitively.

-So while it’s worth approaching “shopper” with a healthy amount of skepticism, it doesn’t hurt to bolster instinct with facts and framework, particularly at a time when the way shoppers behave is less predictable than ever.
+So while it’s worth approaching “shopper” with a healthy amount of skepticism, it’s important to bolster instinct with facts and a framework, particularly at a time when the way shoppers behave is less predictable than ever.